 Women and Heart Disease: 4 Ways to Lower Your Risk

-It’s a message the American Heart Association shouts out every February, recognized as American Heart Month, and throughout the year.
-Blue Cross Blue Shield of Michigan is proud to help support the important work of the AHA by sponsoring events across the state and amplifying the message to our employees, members and online community.
+It’s a message the American Heart Association spreads every February, recognized as American Heart Month, and throughout the year.
+Blue Cross Blue Shield of Michigan is proud to help support the important work of the AHA by sponsoring events and amplifying the message to our employees, members and online community.

 - Be aware.
 Know your numbers (total cholesterol, HDL (good) cholesterol, blood pressure, blood sugar and body mass index) and talk to your doctor to lower your heart health risk.